 II.
-What type of physical shape do I need to be in, to trek in Nepal?
+What physical shape do I need to be in to trek in Nepal?

 Trekking in Nepal is suitable for average people who are moderately fit, thus no previous experience is required.
 To initiate a good physical shape for the trek, some physical fitness programs such as running, swimming, hiking is recommended before you embark on your journey.

 People suffering from pre-existing diseases must seek medical advice before considering the trek.
-Whilst on the trek, it is common to experience some discomfort before being fully acclimatized, if you go to higher altitudes treks.
+Whilst on the trek, it is common to experience some discomfort before being fully acclimatized when you go to higher altitudes treks.